-- 1) Apply the hashing function f on the packet's IP header and obtain the corresponding bin k = f(p) of the packet. - 2) Check the number of credits in bin k and the queue sizes.
+- 1. Apply the hash function f on the packet's IP header and obtain the corresponding bin k = f(p) of the packet. - 2.
+Check the number of credits in bin k and the queue sizes.
 If the bin has credits and the HP queue is not full, packet p joins the HP queue.
 Otherwise, if the LP queue is not full, p joins the LP queue.
-If both queues are full, p is simply dropped. - If p joins the HP queue, decrement the number of credits in its bin: c(k) ← c(k) 1.
+If both queues are full, p is simply dropped. - 3.
+If p joins the HP queue, decrement the number of credits in its bin: $c(k) \leftarrow c(k)-1$.
 (With variable-size packets, credits can be based on the packet length instead.
-For simplicity, we restrict explanations to fixed-size packets.) - If p joins the LP queue, set the number of credits in its bin: c(k) ← 0.1 (This ensures packet order preservation
+For simplicity, we restrict explanations to fixed-size packets.) - 4.
+If p joins the LP queue, set the number of credits in its bin: $c(k) \leftarrow 0$.1 (This ensures packet order preservation within a flow.)